 - 4. The East Campus District had a net demolition of 27,167 sf from previous Annual Reports.
 Therefore, when the remaining square footage was transferred to the DAPER District for the Public Safety Building and to the Quarry District for the Center for Academic Medicine in FY 18, the transfer included all remaining allocation as well as the credit from the net demolition.
 The balance in the District is now zero sf. - 5.
-AR 18 includes a correction to the square footages of three projects reported in AR 16 and AR 17.
-The Regional Loading Dock project (AR 16) was revised to include an additional 82 sf due to a minor design change during construction.
-The Denning House project (AR17) was revised to include an additional 20 sf, due to a revision in calculation.
+AR 18 includes a correction to the final square footages of three projects reported in AR 16 and AR 17: The Regional Loading Dock project (AR 16), the Denning House project (AR17), due to minor design changes or revisions in calculation.
+AR 19 includes a correction to the square footage of the ChEM-H & SNI project reported in AR 17, which was reduced by 6 sf due to a revision in calculation.
 These revisions are also noted in Appendix C.

-During the AR 18 reporting period, 13 projects received ASA and 0 projects received ASX approval.
-In addition, the County also processed 1 project modification as an ASA and Gradiing Approval modification.
+During the AR 19 reporting period, 8 projects received ASA and 1 projects received ASX approval.